-Iluka's Risk Appetite Statement, approved by the Board after a holistic review in 2021, has been shared with the business, providing guidance on Iluka's risk appetite across its strategic priorities.
-It provides high level guidance on acceptable risk tolerance to enable the business to appropriately assess risks and opportunities, and informs resource allocation and trade off decisions.
-During 2022 Iluka has commenced half yearly Risk Appetite Statement Key Risk Indicator (KRI) reporting to the Audit & Risk Committee.
+Iluka's Risk Appetite Statement approved by the Board has been shared with the business, providing guidance on Iluka's risk appetite across its strategic priorities.
+It provides high level guidance on acceptable risk tolerance against strategic priorities and provides a framework that informs trade off decisions.
+The Board's Risk Appetite parameters are monitored through half yearly Risk Appetite Statement Key Risk Indicator (KRI) reporting to the Audit & Risk Committee.

-Management has accountability for ensuring that risks are managed within the Board's approved risk tolerance limits.

-Through the risk management policy and framework, Iluka seeks to:
+Management has accountability for ensuring that risks are managed within the Board's approved risk tolerance limits through the risk management policy and framework.
+The risk policy and framework seeks to:

-- apply a structured and systematic risk management such that risks are managed within the Board's approved appetite and tolerance limits; - embed risk management into our business activities and processes; - ensure our risks are elevated appropriately to inform decision making at the appropriate level, including to all levels of management and to the Board; - understand our exposure to risk and apply this to our decision making; - design, implement, embed and monitor the effectiveness of controls that manage our risks within agreed risk tolerance parameters; - implement appropriate risk transfer mechanisms, including insurance; - identify 'emerging risks' and ensure the mitigation of those is integrated into the annual strategic planning process; - regularly assess the effectiveness of our risk management framework in the context of our strategy and business needs; and - invest appropriately in capability development and tools to enable effective risk management.
+- apply a structured and systematic risk management such that risks are managed within the Board's approved appetite and tolerance limits; - embed risk management into our business activities and processes; - ensure our risks are elevated appropriately to inform decision making at the appropriate level, including to all levels of management and to the Board; - understand our exposure to risk and apply this to our decision making; - support the design and implementation of controls including measuring effectiveness of controls to managing risks within agreed risk tolerance parameters; - implement appropriate risk transfer mechanisms, including insurance; - identify 'emerging risks' and evaluate appropriate mitigation triggers; - regularly assess the effectiveness of our risk management framework in the context of our strategy and business needs; and - invest appropriately in capability development and tools to enable effective risk management.

-The diagram below sets out the risk hierarchy where risk identification, assessment and reporting are undertaken at all levels of the business:
+The diagram overleaf sets out the risk hierarchy where risk identification, assessment and reporting are undertaken at all levels of the business: